hinton-lang/Hinton/README.md

 enum Trend { Improving, Plateaued, Diverging }

+// A Hinton native function can be made differentiable for built-in autograd.
 // Axes carry names, so `x @ w` contracts "feature" against "feature".
 Passing
 // a ("batch", "token") tensor here is refused by name — even when every size
 // happens to match, which would be a silent bug.